(a) General Prohibitions

 The prohibitions on the purchase and sale of new issues in this Rule shall not apply to securities that:

-(1) are specifically directed by the issuer to persons that are restricted under the Rule; provided, however, that securities directed by an issuer may not be sold to or purchased by:
+(1) are specifically directed in writing by the issuer, an affiliate of the issuer, or a selling shareholder, to persons that are restricted under the Rule; provided, however, that securities directed by an issuer, an affiliate of the issuer, or a selling shareholder, may not be sold to or purchased by:

 (A) a broker-dealer; or

-(B) an account in which any restricted person specified in paragraphs (i)(10)(B) or (i)(10)(C) of this Rule has a beneficial interest, unless such person, or a member of his or her immediate family, is an employee or director of the issuer, the issuer's parent, or a subsidiary of the issuer or the issuer's parent.
+(B) an account in which any restricted person specified in paragraphs (i)(10)(B) or (i)(10)(C) of this Rule has a beneficial interest, unless such person, or a member of his or her immediate family, is an employee or director of the issuer, the issuer's parent, or a subsidiary of the issuer or the issuer's parent, or of a franchisee of any of the foregoing entities.
 Also, for purposes of this paragraph (d)(1) only, a parent/subsidiary relationship is established if the parent has the right to vote 50% or more of a class of voting security of the subsidiary, or has the power to sell or direct 50% or more of a class of voting security of the subsidiary;

-(2) are specifically directed by the issuer and are part of an offering in which no broker-dealer:
+(2) are specifically directed in writing by the issuer, an affiliate of the issuer, or a selling shareholder, and are part of an offering in which no broker-dealer:

 (A) underwrites any portion of the offering;